-Although different roles can be assumed and distributed among student teams, we will take the profiles or roles obtained with the HADA technique, which are the following:
+Although there are different roles that can be assumed and distributed among student teams, we will take the profiles or roles obtained with the HADA technique, which are the following:

 Managers: They like to take the initiative and, therefore, sometimes they seem to be dominant.
-The managers pay attention to the progress of the team and assume responsibilities.
+The "Managers" pay attention to the progress in the team and assume responsibilities.
 They are oriented to conclusions and objectives and do not like when time is wasted or when people relax too much.